nus-cs2113-AY2122S1/ip/docs/README.md

 ```

 > **_NOTE:_**  If you wish to store DATE_TIME as a LocalDateTime
-> object, please use the format `YYYY-MM-DD HH:MM`
+> object, please provide the DATE_TIME using the format `YYYY-MM-DD HH:MM`

 ### List all `Task`: `list`